 Boil or steam the potatoes, skin and rub through a sieve.
 Place them again on the fire with the butter, the flour, and the milk, all poured little by little, stirring well with the ladle; then add the sugar, the salt, and the cinnamon, or lemon peel (just a taste) and mix everything together well.

 Remove from the fire and, when the mixture is lukewarm or cold, add the eggs, first the yolks, then the whites beaten.
 Bake like the other Italian pudding recipes and serve hot.

 One big lemon; sugar, six ounces; sweet almonds with 3 bitter ones, six ounces; six eggs.
 Cook the lemon in water, for which two hours will be enough.
 Remove dry and rub through a sieve.
 Before rubbing, however, taste it, because if it has a bitter taste it must be kept in cold water until it has lost that unpleasant taste.

 Add the sugar, the almonds skinned and ground very fine, and the six yolks of the eggs.
-Beat the whites of the eggs and add them to the mixture that will then be put in a mold and baked like the other Italian pudding recipes.
+Beat the whites of the eggs and add them to the mixture that will then be put in a mold and baked like the other old fashioned Italian pudding recipes.

 Milk, one quart; sugar, three and a half ounces; sweet almonds, two ounces; lady finger biscuits, two ounces; three eggs.